OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ### 1.3.4.
 Platform Capabilities
 <a name="PlatformCapabilities"></a>
-The <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> targets operation in the Intel FPGA PAC D5005 card.
-The block diagram of the Intel FPGA PAC D5005 is shown below:
+The FIM targets operation in the Intel® FPGA PAC D5005 card.
+The block diagram of the Intel® FPGA PAC D5005 is shown below:
 ![](./images//d5005_Top.png)

-The key Intel FPGA PAC D5005 FPGA interfaces are:
+The key Intel® FPGA PAC D5005 FPGA interfaces are:

 - Host interface
     - PCIe Gen3 x 16
 - Network interface
   - 2 - QSFP28 cages
-  - Current <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> supports 1 x 10 GbE, other interfaces can be created
+  - Current FIM supports 1 x 10 GbE, other interfaces can be created
 - External Memory
   - 2 or 4 channels of DDR4-2400 to RDIMM modules
   - RDIMM modules =  8GB organized as 1 Gb X 72